eonist/eonist.github.io/_posts/_2021-06-22-async-unit-testing.md

 ```

 ### Inverted Expectations
-Inverted Expectations allows us to verify that something did not happen:
+Inverted Expectations allows us to verify that something did not happen

+### Todo:
+- look into: XCTNSPredicateExpectation